Radford, Plymstock

 Radford in the parish of Plymstock in Devon is a historic manor and the oldest recorded seat of the prominent Harris family.
-It is today a low-cost housing suburb of the City of Plymouth.
+It is today a suburb of the City of Plymouth.
 The 16th century manor house of the Harris family was remodelled in the 18th century and was demolished in 1937.
 However, various traces of the estate remain, including most notably the deerpark, now a public amenity known as Radford Park, with its large lake, an early 19th century gate-lodge at the entrance drive to the former mansion house, with gatepiers, on Radford Park Road, a bridge and boathouse with follies of a sham castle and another sham-ruin.

 Descent of the manor

 le Abbé

 In 1242 Radford was held by William le Abbé (in English "Abbot").
 Radford descended to his son Henry le Abbé of Alsemston, and then to Walter le Abbé, whose posterity, having adopted the surname de Radford remained seated at Radford for several generations.